LLNL/quandary/README.md

 Quandary is an open source project that is under heavy development.
 Contributions in all forms are very welcome, and can be anything from new features to bugfixes, documentation, or even discussions.
 Contributing is easy, work on your branch, create a pull request to master when you're good to go and the regression tests in 'tests/' pass.

 ## Publications
 * S. Guenther, N.A.
 Petersson, J.L.
-DuBois: "Efficient Numerical Optimal Control for Ground-State Reset of Open Quantum Systems", arXiv preprint <https://arxiv.org/abs/2106.09148> (2021)
+DuBois: "Quantum Optimal Control for Pure-State Preparation Using One Initial State", arXiv preprint <https://arxiv.org/abs/2106.09148> (2021)

 ## License